-Haemangioblastomas are rare tumours that develop in the lining of bloodhello vessels in the body.
-They most commonly develop in the central nervous system (CNS), which is composed of the brain and spinal cord, however they can also develop in other areas of the body, such as the kidneys, liver, and pancreas.
-While haemangioblastomas are generally benignNot cancerous, can grow but will not spread to other body parts. (non-cancerous), in rare cases they may become malignantWhen a growth in a body part is cancerous. very serious and can grow and spread very quickly to other parts of the body. (cancerous).
+Haemangioblastomas are rare tumours that develop in the lining of bloodthe red bodily fluid that transports oxygen and other nutrients around the body vessels in the body.
+They most commonly develop in the central nervous system (CNS), which is composed of the brain and spinal cord, however they can also develop in other areas of the body, such as the kidneys, liver, and pancreasa long, flat organ that sits between the stomach and the spine that plays a key role in digestion and blood sugar regulation.
+While haemangioblastomas are generally benignnot cancerous, can grow but will not spread to other body parts, in rare cases they may become malignantcancerous, may grow and spread to other areas of the body.

 The brain is a complex organ that is responsible for controlling all functions of the body.
 It has five main portions: the cerebrum, cerebellum, brainstem, pituitary gland, and hypothalamus.
 The cerebrum is the biggest part of the brain, and consists of the frontal, parietal, temporal, and occipital lobes.
 This part of the brain is responsible for voluntary movement, intelligence, and memory, and is often where glioblastomas develop.
 The cerebellum is a small part of the brain located at the back of the head, and regulates posture and balance.
 The brainstem is a small, stalk-like structure towards the bottom of the brain that connects the brain to the spinal cord.
 It regulates many vital bodily processes, such as swallowing, breathing, and heart rate.
 The pituitary gland is a pea sized organ located behind the eyes, and is responsible for the production and secretion of hormones in the body.
 The hypothalamus is located deep within the brain, and has many important functions, such as producing and secreting different hormones, regulating temperature, and controlling appetite.

 The spinal cord is a long, thin, tubular structure that extends down from the brainstem to the lower back.
-It is made of nerve tissue, and is surrounded by the bones of the spine (vertebrae).
+It is made of nerve tissuea group of cells that work together to perform a function, and is surrounded by the bones of the spine (vertebrae).
 The spinal cord is responsible for transmitting nerve signals from the brain to the body, and vice versa.
 It has motor functions (such as voluntary movement), sensory functions (such as pressure, touch, temperature, and pain), and autonomous functions (such as regulating digestion, heart rate, and blood pressure).

-Haemangioblastomas are often associated with Von Hippel-Lindau (VHL) syndrome, which is a rare genetic disorder that causes the development of multiple benign (non-cancerous) and malignant (cancerous) tumour throughout the body.
-For more information on VHL, please refer to the Rare Cancers Australia Von Hippel-Lindau page.
+Haemangioblastomas are often associated with Von Hippel-Lindau (VHL) syndrome, which is a rare genetic disorder that causes the development of multiple benign and malignant tumoura tissue mass that forms from groups of unhealthy cells throughout the body.

 Haemangioblastomas are slightly more common in males, and tend to develop between the ages of 30-60.
 However, anyone can develop this disease.